Math or Mathematics is a body of knowledge that studies numbers. Maths topics include arithmetic, number theory, formulas & related structures.

 Configuring space is modeled using Topology.

 Topology in Computer Science: Topology is used to model: The network connectivity and data flow.

 Topology in Biology is used to model Enzymes and to do an analysis that how enzymes cut and reconnect the DNA.

-Topology addresses the questions like can we morph one object to another or whether the two objects are homeomorphic?
+Topology addresses the questions like whether can we morph one object into another or whether the two objects are homeomorphic.

 Topology deals with the bending and stretching of a particular space.

 Because bending and Stretching do not change the properties of Space in consideration.